Riders Guide

 • Pedal on downhills when riding on the front so everyone doesn’t run into the back of you.

-• Overlapping your front wheel with the rear wheel of the rider in front could cause you to crash.
+• Do not overlap your front wheel with the rear wheel of the rider in front.
+This action, known as half-wheeling, could cause you and everyone else to crash.

 Communicate